Henry Sallows Walsh

 Henry Sallows Walsh was an Australian politician and businessman.

 Walsh was born c.
-1804 in Lewes, Sussex, and arrived at the then Colony of Victoria in 1849.
+1804 in Lewes, Sussex, and arrived at the then Colony of New South Wales (in an area that would become the Colony of Victoria 2 years later) in 1849.

 Walsh was elected as member of the City of Melbourne council on 1 November 1858.

 Walsh was the Mayor of Melbourne from 1858 to 1859.

+Walsh was elected to Central Province of the Victorian Parliament in 1869, resigning 1 May 1871.

 Walsh died on 8 July 1877 in Hawthorn, Victoria.